 But when do you start?
 What kinds of exercise can you do so soon after birth?
 And what if you can’t figure out how to fit it into your new life?

 I have worked with many women during and after their pregnancies.
 Even though each woman has her own individual pace and response to exercise, there are some principles and tips that can help guide you in your exercise journey.
-Take a look at these tips, find what works for you in your unique situation – and allow yourself to do it in your own time and in your own way!
+Take a look at the below 5 tips, find what works for you in your unique situation – and allow yourself to do it in your own time and in your own way!